johnwhitington/cpdf-source/cpdf.1.md

 **cpdf -embed-missing-fonts -gs \<path to gs> in.pdf -o out.pdf**

 Use gs to embed missing fonts into a PDF.
-Note: putting a PDF file through gs in this manner may not be lossless: some metadata may not be preserved
+Note: putting a PDF file through gs in this manner may not be lossless: some metadata may not be preserved.

 **cpdf -extract-font \<n>,\<pdf font name> in.pdf -o out.font**